xmos/xcore_iot/documents/quick_start/getting-started.rst

 Set up Environment Variable
 ===========================

 All code examples require that an environment variable be set that specifies the fully-qualified path to the xcore_sdk directory.
-Set the following environment variable:
+Set the following environment variables:

 .. code-block:: console

     $ export XCORE_SDK_PATH=<path to>/xcore_sdk
+    $ export XMOS_AIOT_SDK_PATH=<path to>/xcore_sdk

 .. note:: You can also add this export command to your ``.profile`` or ``.bash_profile`` script.
 This way the environment variable will be set every time a new terminal window is launched.